-How to set vibrant faith goals
+How to set spiritual growth goals for 2023

 Once you have paused and assessed your why in setting spiritual goals there are a few other useful steps to knowing how to set faith goals.

-Reflect on the past
+1. Reflect on the past

 Spend some time thinking about the past year.

 The reflective questions worksheet will help you mindfully evaluate the past year.
 Unless you acknowledge where you have been you, you aren’t going to move forward where you want to go.

 Just as if you were beginning a fitness routine for the first time, you would take into account your past history of physical fitness and make goals accordingly.
 If you can’t walk a mile, maybe deciding to run a marathon in June isn’t a wise goal for you.